jishnu1/Blind-Review-Scores-Parser/README.md

   - set HTTP headers to allow access to website via python
   - you do not need to modify this

-# Tier Mapper File - mapper.json
+# Tier Calculator File - tier_calculator.py

-- create a tier mapper file containing a
+- create a function named calculate_tier that takes as input company_data and outputs a tier based on your criteria
+- see blind_scraper.py -> get_company_data_from_blind() or example_config.json -> OUTPUT_FILE_HEADERS for a list of fields in company_data